agSidharth/encyst_samples/usenix_tables.md

 # Naturality
 Note that FFHQ only had 2 classes male or female.
+CIFAR100 had 0.45 as average with 0.3 as variance.
 |Dataset|1|2|3|4|5|6|7|8|9|10|
 |-------|-|-|-|-|-|-|-|-|-|-|
 |MNIST|0.162|0.188|0.219|0.186|0.211|0.221|0.161|0.218|0.159|0.171|